 Treadwear and tire speed are important elements that decide the quality of any tire, including your all-season tires.

 The treadwear grade is related to the expected life of the tire.
 The amount of tread on a tire is critical in determining how well it will vacate water to maintain contact with the road in the rain.
 If your tires wear out quickly, your safety may be at risk.
 Therefore higher the treadwear of your tire, the better is its quality.

 The tire speed rating is the maximum speed that a tire can safely carry a load for a sustained amount of time in ideal conditions.

-Tire companies offer tires with different treadwear and tire speed.
-Go online to do your research and read reviews car owners who’ve used their products.
+Tire companies offer tires with different treadwear and a tire speed.
+Go online to do your research and read reviews from car owners who’ve used their products.
 This will help you understand the benefits and downsides of each brand.